Mania: Society and culture

 In Electroboy: A Memoir of Mania by Andy Behrman, he describes his experience of mania as "the most perfect prescription glasses with which to see the world... life appears in front of you like an oversized movie screen."
 Behrman indicates early in his memoir that he sees himself not as a person with an uncontrollable disabling illness, but as a director of the movie that is his vivid and emotionally alive life.
-There is some evidence that people in the creative industries have bipolar disorder more often than those in other occupations.
+There is some evidence that there is a higher prevalence of bipolar disorder among people in the creative industries than in other occupations.

 Winston Churchill had periods of manic symptoms that may have been both an asset and a liability.

 English actor Stephen Fry, who has bipolar disorder, recounts manic behaviour during his adolescence: "When I was about 17 ... going around London on two stolen credit cards, it was a sort of fantastic reinvention of myself, an attempt to.
 I bought ridiculous suits with stiff collars and silk ties from the 1920s, and would go to the Savoy and Ritz and drink cocktails."
-While he has experienced suicidal thoughts, he says the manic side of his condition has had positive contributions on his life.
+While he has experienced suicidal thoughts, he says the manic side of his condition has provided positive contributions in his life.